ThakeeNathees/pocketlang/README.md

 ## Building From Source

-It can be build from source easily without any dependencies, or additional requirements except for a c99 compatible compiler.
+It can be built from source easily without any dependencies, or additional requirements except for a c99 compatible compiler.
 It can be compiled with the following command.

 #### GCC / MinGw / Clang (alias with gcc)